 Figure 9.
-Measurement of the evolution of the voltage across the BC for six values of temperature.
+Measurement of the change in voltage across the BC for six temperature values.

-The shaker has been inserted inside the chamber.
-The temperature values have been imposed in order to study the changes in the current generated by the BC as function of the temperature.
+The shaker was inserted inside the chamber.
+The temperature values were imposed in order to study the changes in the current generated by the BC as a function of the temperature.

 Figure 10 shows the generated current as a consequence of the mechanical vibration for different values of the environmental temperature.
-A low pass filter has been applied in order to decrease the noise level.
+A low pass filter was applied in order to decrease the noise level.